 React.js

-All the best.
-What about am I giving the brief introduction of yourself?
-Sure.
 Hi.
 This is Aditi Desai.
-And, uh, um, so I come with around, you know, 9 years of experience.
-So my initially 2 years was into CC plus plus programming where I was writing code for the, uh, automobile industry.
-So then soon after that, you know, I was into blockchain where I have, uh, started writing, you know, a POCs in Hyperledger Factory 1.0 for the energy trading.
-Then after that, you know, like, for around 2 years, uh, when I was in Lipton Technologies, I was, uh, you know, in, again, same blockchain field.
-So there, you know I mean, I was writing smart contracts and solidity for the Quorum based Ethereum team where we had only one single project running an entire repro, which was, uh, Strala, which came from, uh, British Petroleum.
-So and I was the only blockchain developer from India.
-And, you know, also so my role there was majorly writing the smart contracts and the integrations.
-After, you know, around serving 4 years, 10 months in the group, Then I switched to persistence labs.
-So there I was for around 2 years, 10 months.
-So there, you know, I we have launched 2 tokens, and I was one of the, uh, uh, you know, core members there initially.
-And, uh, there, we launched 2 tokens.
-1 was XPRT, and second one was, uh, p stake, which was, like, the governance token.
-So, you know, like, starting from, you know, the, um, smart contract development to the integration at the front end in the React.
-Js and the wallet connection in React JS.
-They were calling in calling the smart contracts from the front end, getting the data out of the blockchain, you know, getting the past events from the blockchain, and then writing the APIs in Node.
-Js.
-So it was all taken care by me.
-I've also, you know, uh, returned the persistence JS library in type script there.
+And, so I come with around 9 years of experience.
+So my initially 2 years was into C++ programming where I was writing code for the automobile industry.
+So then soon after that, I was into blockchain where I had started writing POCs in Hyperledger Fabric 1.0 for the energy trading.
+Then after that, like for around 2 years, I was in Lipton Technologies where I was in the blockchain field.
+So there, I was writing smart contracts and solidity for the Quorum-based Ethereum team where we had only one single project running, which was Strala, which came from British Petroleum.
+So I was the only blockchain developer from India.
+And, also, my role there was majorly writing the smart contracts and the integrations.
+After serving 4 years and 10 months in the group, I switched to persistence labs.
+So there I was for around 2 years and 10 months.
+So there, I was one of the core members initially, and we launched 2 tokens, XPRT and p stake, which was the governance token.
+So, starting from smart contract development to integration at the front end in React.js and the wallet connection in React.js, they were calling smart contracts from the front end, getting data out of the blockchain, getting past events from the blockchain, and then writing APIs in Node.js.
+It was all taken care by me.
+I've also returned the persistence.js library in TypeScript there.
 So after that, I switched to Comdex.
 There I was for around 1 year.
-Uh, and, uh, you know, mostly my again, we were, uh, developing a casino online casino.
-There again, you know, writing the pseudo codes, understanding how the calculation works, and implementing them into blockchain, the same Ethereum platform.
-Like, again, same thing writing the solidity smart contracts, integrating it to the front end and everything.
+And, mostly, my team was developing an online casino.
+There again, I was writing pseudo codes, understanding how the calculations work, and implementing them into blockchain, the same Ethereum platform.
+Like, again, same thing, writing solidity smart contracts, integrating it to the front end and everything.
 Right now, I'm in unlimited here.
-I have, uh, joined in, uh, November.
-And, you know, here, I'm working in Go language.
-And, uh, so be uh, so whatever, you know, uh, the data which is available for the Uniswap smart order router, I'm implementing the same thing in Golang, though it is very challenging task.
-Why?
-Because the, you know, uh, all the import libraries for JavaScript, TypeScript, they are inbuilt.
-Like, we already have the pre different libraries.
-But for Golang, there is no such library.
-You know, I have to if I have to use a simple solidity dot pack function, I have to actually create the entire library within the code itself, and I'm able to use the function and, you know, then process the entire, uh, functions, uh, internally.
-So it was very challenging, you know, understanding how Uniswap, you know, does the exchanges, how it gets the swapped amount, how, you know, the code is being retrieved.
-So all the analysis was first done by me.
-Then entire you know, it like, how to implement it into whole and, like, you know, breaking down all the larger larger tasks into small small chunks and, you know, like, uh, all the updates, how it will you know, like, um, uh, to my manager, how I'm going to plan the entire work, then, you know, connecting it to the BA, like, how the input input and output, you know, data should look like in back end and front end, everything, so and so forth.
-So but, finally, I was able to, you know, do this thing in a very short span of time, you know, like, uh, if, let's say, one exchange, uh, a token amount is written, like, what will be the code for the exchange token b value, getting the multi hops, and so and so forth.
+I have joined in November.
+And, here, I'm working in Go language.
+And, so, whatever data is available for the Uniswap smart order router, I'm implementing the same thing in Go.
+Because the import libraries for JavaScript, TypeScript, are inbuilt.
+Like, we already have pre-built libraries.
+But for Go, there is no such library.
+You know, I have to create the entire library within the code itself, and I'm able to use the function and then process the entire functions internally.
+So it was very challenging, understanding how Uniswap does the exchanges, how it gets the swapped amount, how the code is being retrieved.
+So all the analysis was done by me.
+Then, I broke down all the larger tasks into small chunks and, like, all the updates, how it will be, to my manager, how I'm going to plan the entire work, then connecting it to the BA, like, how the input and output data should look like in back end and front end, everything, so and so forth.
+So, but finally, I was able to do this thing in a very short span of time, like, if a token amount is written, what will be the code for the exchange token b value, getting the multi hops, and so and so forth.
 So, yeah, this is pretty much about me.

-To ensure atomic transactions since it's not contracts with dealing with multiple actions that will succeed update together.
+To ensure atomic transactions since it's not contracts with dealing with multiple actions that will succeed together.
 Okay.
-So what we can do is do here is either we can, uh, use the batching of transactions.
-So, you know, what happens is, like, let's say there are multiple, uh, similar types of transactions where, you know, people are trying to do the transfers or let's say now let's say assume let's assume, like, people are trying to do multiple transfers, and those are all similar kind of transactions.
-What we can do is we can batch them instead of sending to the smart contracts 1 by 1, you know, back and forth, like, where we can see, like, may due to many issues, due to, you know, or too much data being sent to the back end, uh, it might get, you know, uh, uh, failed or whatever.
+So what we can do is use the batching of transactions.
+So, you know, what happens is, like, let's say there are multiple similar types of transactions where, you know, people are trying to do the transfers or let's say assume people are trying to do multiple transfers, and those are all similar kinds of transactions.
+What we can do is we can batch them instead of sending to the smart contracts 1 by 1, you know, back and forth, where we can see due to many issues, due to or too much data being sent to the back end, it might get failed.
 So what we can do is we can batch those transactions and send them as a single transaction.
-This way, you know, we can the gas price will be less, and it's like there's multiple, uh, you know, uh, things.
-So and, you know and also now let's say we are not doing for the batching of of the transactions.
-What we can do is we can, uh, perform it all the transactions in the sequential manner.
-So now let's say we can just see, like, what was the, you know, last, uh, block number when the transaction was sent and the it was it was cut.
-So we can wait until, you know, the, uh, until the non switch was set for the previous transactions if the transaction has succeeded or failed.
-And, you know, then only we'll be sending the next transactions because these are so many, you know, uh, multiple actions being going on back and forth.
-So many things like, you know, like, continuously pull pushing the data through the smart contracts and then, you know, so many activities going on.
+This way, you know, the gas price will be less, and it's like there's multiple things.
+So, and also, let's say we're not doing the batching of the transactions.
+What we can do is we can perform all the transactions in a sequential manner.
+So now let's say we can just see what was the last block number when the transaction was sent and it was cut.
+So we can wait until the non-switch was set for the previous transactions if the transaction has succeeded or failed.
+And then only we'll be sending the next transactions because there are so many multiple actions being done back and forth.
+So many things like, you know, continuously pulling data through the smart contracts and then so many activities going on.
 There are multiple states being changed one after the other.
-So because, let's say, if if the transfer happens, there's, like, 2 things.
-The sender, uh, balance gets reduced, and the receiver's balance gets updated.
-So, you know, there are multiple states being changed to form one single, um, uh, action.
-So, uh, what we can do is we can check out the notes.
-And once you let's say the notes thing has been, you know, uh, it has been, uh, succeeded or failed, then we can send the next set of transaction.
-But I feel like the batching of the transactions is the much better approach because this way, it will only you know, like, we can combine multiple transactions into one single, uh, we can wrap it in a one single, uh, you know, request and then send it across.
+Because if the transfer happens, there's like two things.
+The sender's balance gets reduced, and the receiver's balance gets updated.
+So, you know, there are multiple states being changed to form one single action.
+So what we can do is we can check the status.
+And once the status thing has been succeeded or failed, then we can send the next set of transactions.
+But I feel like the batching of the transactions is the much better approach because this way, we can combine multiple transactions into one single request and then send it across.
 Yeah.

-The complex smart contract.
-Solid how would you construct a complex smart contract system and solve the various cross contract calls with minimal gas overhead?
+Solid, how would you construct a complex smart contract system and solve the various cross-contract calls with minimal gas overhead?
 Okay.
-So what we can do is now let's say, even we have to, you know, ensure there are multiple calculations, like, uh, being, you know, in the, uh, being involved in the smart contract.
-So instead of, you know, doing those calculations like this, we can, you know, use the internal libraries like a safe math.
-What why?
-Because they already offer so many, you know, like, um, madam mathematical libraries, uh, predefined.
-We can simply, you know, use them.
-This way the gas cost gets reduced.
-Also, now let's say if we have, you know, one one function, which is doing a lot of things one after the other, we can actually break that function down into small small, uh, functions and then, you know, process it accordingly.
+So, what we can do is, even if we have to ensure there are multiple calculations involved in the smart contract.
+So instead of doing those calculations, we can use the internal libraries like Safe Math.
+What's the reason?
+Because they already offer many predefined mathematical libraries.
+We can simply use them.
+This way, the gas cost gets reduced.
+Also, if we have one function doing a lot of things one after the other, we can break that function down into small functions and process it accordingly.
 Why?
-Because this will reduce the gas.
-This will reduce the gas over it.
-And, also, like, using the predefined libraries like the open zipline also, you know, uh, this way we can construct the complex smart contract code into a very, you know, in a very efficient way.
-Also, again, I would say the, you know, the last answer which I can say, the batching of transactions, this will again reduce the cost, uh, because see, if we send transactions 1 after the other, obviously, the gas price will be, you know, charged for transactions.
-But now let's say if you're combining the bunch of transactions in a one single request and then sending, of course, the, you know, gas transaction get, uh, gets reduced.
-So I would say, you know, like, um, if we have very complex things like using the internal libraries, of the transactions and sending sending.
-So, yeah, I I guess we can just manage.
-And, also, you know, like, the cost con cross contract calls where, you know, one contract is calling the another contract.
-It is pretty simple, actually.
+Because this will reduce the gas cost.
+And also, like, using predefined libraries like Open Zipline, we can construct the complex smart contract code in a very efficient way.
+Also, again, I would say the batching of transactions reduces the cost, because if we send transactions one after the other, the gas price will be charged for each transaction.
+But now, if we combine a bunch of transactions into one single request and then send it, the gas cost gets reduced.
+So, I would say, like, if we have very complex things like using internal libraries, transactions, and sending.
+So, yeah, I guess we can just manage.
+And, also, like, the cost of cross-contract calls, where one contract is calling another contract, it's pretty simple, actually.
 Why?
-Because we just, you know, can, uh, either, uh, use this, uh, other smart contract functioning our smart contract function and just use getter or setter calls.
-So, basically, while, you know, writing the things, we have to actually see, like, you know, what is the, uh, tran what is the function is actually doing, breaking it down.
-And then if all the getter functions are there, then, you know, making a separate function for all the getter functions and setters, this type of setting that, uh, changing the states towards the blockchain.
-So I would say this will do a very pretty good job.
-Yeah.
+Because we just use the other smart contract's function or our smart contract function and use getter or setter calls.
+So, basically, while writing things, we have to see what the function is actually doing, break it down.
+And then if all the getter functions are there, we make a separate function for all the getter functions and setters, this type of setting that changes the states towards the blockchain.
+So, I would say this will do a very good job.

 How might you use even emitters in Web 3 JS to update the UI in real time a transaction confirmations from the blockchain?
 Perfect.
 So this is the thing which I've already done in the past.
-So what happens is now let's say we already have a Node.
-Js API running, which what the it does is whenever, you know, block is cut, something new happens to the blockchain.
-It, you know, it, uh, per block, it tries to read what is what is the new state changes in some in something.
+So what happens is now let's say we already have a Node.js API running, which what it does is whenever a block is cut, something new happens to the blockchain.
+It, you know, it per block, it tries to read what are the new state changes in something.
 So what we can do here is, like, you know, let's say a transaction has been occurred.
 The event has been emitted.
 It has been, you know, broadcasted that, okay, this has been done.
-And that event, you know, the, uh, if the Node JS, uh, you know, the Node JS, uh, or the Web 3 JS thing which we are running in the back end to, you know, uh, you know, that we are trying to filter out all the events what has been done.
-It, uh, you know, it it reads real time data and see, okay.
-Let's say Alex has sent so and so money to, um, Alan.
-So it tries, okay, user a has done some kind of try back to user b.
-So, basically, how we know is we have done a transaction.
+And that event, you know, the if the Node.js, or the Web 3 JS thing which we are running in the back end to, you know, that we are trying to filter out all the events that have been done.
+It reads real-time data and sees, okay.
+Let's say Alex has sent so and so money to Alan.
+So it tries, okay, user A has done a transaction to user B. So, basically, how we know is we have done a transaction.
 We have emitted the event.
-The, uh, Node JS or the Web 3 JS, whatever is running in the back end, it run it tries to, you know, uh, read the live data.
-It reads, okay.
-Something has happened because the new event is emitted.
-And this is how it knows because the, uh, you know, why event is emitted because the transaction is confirmed on the black block, uh, back end.
-The that is the blockchain.
-Then only the even gets submitted.
-Once the events is submitted, it gets read by the, uh, middle layer, uh, or the back end layer, like, whatever layer we have set the, you know, uh, even emitters.
-And, you know, once it gets read by them, they just can show, okay, that okay.
-Now this is the latest data we have because you know?
-And, uh, this is how we actually I would see the real time data gets updated.
-Yeah.
+The Node.js or the Web 3 JS, whatever is running in the back end, it runs and tries to read the live data.
+It reads, okay, something has happened because the new event is emitted.
+And this is how it knows because the event is emitted because the transaction is confirmed on the blockchain.
+Then only the event gets submitted.
+Once the event is submitted, it gets read by the middle layer, or the back end layer, like, whatever layer we have set the event emitters.
+And, you know, once it gets read by them, they just show, okay, that okay, now this is the latest data we have because you know?
+And, this is how we actually see the real-time data gets updated.

-Okay.
 What factors would you consider when selecting a consensus mechanism for a private blockchain network?
-Okay.
-So I'll okay.
-So, you know, there are different kinds of, uh, blockchain network available.
-So it depends on whether we need a permission or permission list.
-Now here, I talk about private.
-Now let's say, uh, an organization needs a KYC of a user, and different organization is already holding its KYC.
-Now let's say organization 1 asked to get the KYC from the organization 2.
-Now this way, the organ because the KYC data is encrypted and, you know, it is very confidential for any user, the organization too cannot simply, you know, go ahead and just send it to the network.
-Why?
-Because this is, you know, a confidential return cannot be sent across to the all the entities in the network.
-What it can does is it can have a private channel where it can, like, well, like, where, you know, like, in a very seamless manner, only organization 2 and organization 1 will be part of that channel.
-They can simply go and exchange the data.
-Here, okay, I'm not talking about the authority approvals from the user and so on, assuming it is already having it.
-So I'm just talking about why there's a need for the private channel here.
-And, also, private network is something, you know, where there's one centralized person who's holding the, uh, entire control of the network.
-That's how when we call it as a private blockchain network.
-You know, like, whatever happens and everything, it can regulate.
-It can, you know, uh, see why this has happened, so and so forth has happened.
-It is, like, centrally connected, I would rather say.
-And, uh, now let's say this was the KYC data.
-Now, you know, there are multiple other things where, you know, uh, where, uh, like, if we have to see, like, where all the major businesses are been whenever they think of a blockchain, they think of Corda because they have the central authority and they have the private network.
-They can do they can actually, you know, uh, regulate what the, you know, their nodes are doing, how they are operating, and if someone is faulted or not.
-So it depends on the business ID also.
-So I would say, yeah, that's my answer.
+So, there are different kinds of blockchain networks available.
+It depends on whether we need a permissioned or permissionless network.
+Now, I'm talking about private.
+Let's say an organization needs a user's KYC, and different organizations already hold their KYC.
+Now, let's say Organization 1 asked to get the KYC from Organization 2.
+The organization cannot simply send it to the network because the KYC data is encrypted and very confidential for any user, and the organization too.
+This is because a confidential return cannot be sent across to all entities in the network.
+What it can do is have a private channel where only Organization 2 and Organization 1 are part of that channel.
+They can simply exchange the data.
+I'm not talking about authority approvals from the user; assuming it's already having it.
+So, I'm just talking about why there's a need for a private channel here.
+A private network is something where there's one centralized person holding the entire control of the network.
+That's how we call it a private blockchain network.
+Whatever happens, it can regulate, see why this has happened, so and so forth.
+It is centrally connected, I would rather say.
+Now, let's say this was the KYC data.
+There are multiple other things where, if we have to see, like, where all major businesses think of a blockchain, they think of Corda because they have a central authority and a private network.
+They can regulate their nodes, how they're operating, and if someone is faulted or not.
+So, it depends on the business ID also.
+So, I would say, that's my answer.

 Illustrate the process of developing a custom Ethereum token and the considerations for ensuring compliance